saucelabs/sauce-docs/docs/dev/cli/saucectl.md

 When you are ready to run your tests, you can do so using the [`saucectl run`](/dev/cli/saucectl/run) command.
 Typically, if you have set all of your configuration properties in your `config.yml` file, you need only execute the command itself, with no options.
 However, most of the properties available through the file are also available as runtime options you can set at the command line.

-:::note YAML File Values Prioritized
+:::note Command Line Values Prioritized
-If you set conflicting configuration values in the `config.yml` file and as `saucectl run` command options, the values in the `config.yml` are applied.
+If you set conflicting configuration values in the `config.yml` file and as `saucectl run` command options, the values in set in the `run` command are applied.
 :::

 ### View your Test Results in Sauce Labs